What are the Florida Standards and Florida Standards Assessments?

 Can my student use a calculator?

+Calculators are not permitted for grades 3–6 FSA Mathematics assessments.
 Grades 7 and 8 FSA Mathematics and Algebra 1, Geometry, and Algebra 2 EOC assessments include a scientific calculator in the test delivery system.
 The scientific calculator is available for Sessions 2 and 3 of the grades 7 and 8 Mathematics assessments and for Session 2 of the Algebra 1, Geometry, and Algebra 2 EOC assessments.

 Approved handheld scientific calculators MAY be provided to ALL students during the appropriate test sessions.
 Check with your school or district for local policies regarding handheld calculators.

-Students who leave campus before completing a test session (for lunch, an appointment, illness, etc.) will NOT be allowed to complete that test session.
+Students who leave campus before completing a test session (for lunch, an appointment, illness, etc.) will not be allowed to complete that test session.
 If your child does not feel well on the day of testing, it may be best for him or her to wait and be tested on a makeup day.

 Can my student have any electronic devices during testing?